-The Cybis Porcelain Archive was actually born (in a manner of speaking) in 2010 as an adjunct to a shop I had on Etsy selling vintage jewelry and collectibles, some of which were Cybis.
-Because I wanted customers to know more about the type of items in my shop, I decided to set up a blog on Tumblr and write informational articles to which I linked from my Etsy listings.
-My earliest Cybis posts were more of an introduction to their work than a production overview.
+The Cybis Porcelain Archive was actually born (in a manner of speaking) in 2010 as an adjunct to my online shop selling vintage jewelry, glass and porcelains, some of which were Cybis sculptures.
+Because I wanted customers to know more about the items I was selling, I decided to create an associated blog and write informational articles to which I linked from my listings.
+Thus, my earliest Cybis posts were more of an introduction to their work than a production overview.

 Well, one thing led to another and over the next 20+ years that little owl acquired a lot of company!
 An entire bedroom in our house was converted into space for commercial-size display cabinets, and there was a boxful of Cybis brochures, advertisements, and catalogs.

-Fast forward again to the late 1990s when that entire boxful was lost in a house move.
-However, the collection remained intact — until the early 2000s when the majority of it had to be sold in order to pay (pre-ACA) medical expenses.
-However, even though only a very few most-favorite pieces remain, my appreciation for Cybis continues.
+Fast forward to the late 1990s when that entire boxful was lost in a house move.
+However, the collection itself remained intact — until the early 2000s when the majority of it had to be sold in order to pay for cancer treatment.
+However, even though only a very few most-favorite pieces remained, my appreciation for Cybis continued.
 What better way to put my experience to use than to establish an online encyclopedia of Cybis?

 What the Cybis Archive Is, and Isn’t

-I’m proud to be able to say that the Cybis Archive has now become the most comprehensive single source of information about Cybis porcelain either online or in print.
-It draws data from reliable sources: actual Cybis catalogs and advertising brochures, newspaper interviews of the Cybis directors and reporting of special events, advertising by authorized Cybis retailers from 1960-1990s, and conversations and correspondence with people who actually worked at the Cybis studio.
+I’m proud to be able to say that the Cybis Archive has become the only comprehensive single source of information, either online or in print, about the Cybis porcelain studio.
+It draws data from reliable sources: actual Cybis catalogs and advertising brochures, newspaper interviews of the Cybis directors and reporting of special events, advertising by authorized Cybis retailers from 1960-1990s, and conversations and correspondence with people who actually worked at or for the studio.

-When I began creating this site, I obtained permission from the Cybis Studio to use their copyrighted photographs as illustrations, if needed, and those images are identified by a Cybis Inc. watermark.
-All images on this site are watermarked with the name of the photographer, as and when known, and are provided here in accordance with the provisions of fair use, as defined by Section 108 of the U.S. Copyright Act.
-Any images watermarked as The Cybis Archive, The Chatsworth Lady, or Chatsworth are owned and copyrighted by me; if you use them, please provide the appropriate credit.
+When I first created this site I obtained permission from the surviving owner of the Cybis studio to use their copyrighted photographs as illustrations, if needed, and those images are identified by a Cybis Inc. watermark.
+All images on this site are watermarked with the name or identification of the photographer (as or when known) and are displayed here in accordance with the provisions of fair use, as defined by Section 108 of the U.S. Copyright Act.
 They are not intended for commercial use.

-The Archive is not and has never been associated with the Cybis Studio in any legal or commercial sense.
-It is a personal site that provides education, commentary and information about the Cybis studio’s history and its creations.
+The Archive is not and has never been associated with the Cybis porcelain studio in any legal or commercial sense.
+It is a personally-owned site that provides education, commentary and information about the studio’s history and creations.

-I do not buy, sell, or advertise any Cybis porcelains for sale, and I have no affiliation with any other Cybis-related content that may be on the internet.
-No revenue of any kind is generated by this site.
+I have no affiliation with any other Cybis-related content that may be on the internet or in print.

 As related in this early 2020 post, the Cybis studio itself no longer exists.